jubairskv/invoice-web/README.md

    - Click "Submit Invoice" to save the form
    - Data is automatically saved to localStorage
    - Success message confirms submission
+   - Click "Submit & New" to submit and start a new invoice
+   - Click "Save as Draft" to save current progress

 ### Quick Testing
 - Click "Populate with Dummy Data" to quickly fill all fields